moeariyoshi/moeariyoshi/README.md

 ## 👧🏻  About Me 🇫🇷 🇧🇩 🇺🇸

 I'm a college student in the US from Japan! 🇯🇵
-I am very interested in Artificial Intelligence and how it can help politics in ways such as analyzing public policies but also suggesting actions.
-Possibilities of new systems developed through financial technologies also interest me.
+I am very interested in how the digital ads generate revenue from their business models and also how Artificial Intelligence can help politics in ways such as analyzing public policies suggesting actions.
+I am also interested in new systems of economy through the development of financial technologies.

-I am a third-culture-kid who grew up in France, Bangladesh, and the US (Hawaii).
+I am also a third-culture-kid who grew up in France, Bangladesh, and the US (Hawaii).
 I love meeting new people with different values because I believe in what is learned from the challenges.

-I have an intense drive to learn and will learn new languages just by seeing code!
+I have an intense drive to learn and will learn new languages through reading code!

 ## 💪🏻  Current Projects